fparrav/homebridge-aux-cloud/README.md

   - Power control (`Active`)
   - Mode selection (Auto / Heat / Cool)
   - Ambient temperature, cooling/heating setpoints in °C or °F with configurable steps
-  - Fan speed mapped to a discrete slider
+  - Fan speed mapped to a discrete slider (0 % comfortable wind, 20–100 % for mute → turbo, plus a dedicated Auto switch)
+  - Dedicated Dry Mode and Fan Mode switches that are mutually exclusive and fall back to Auto when off
-  - Optional switches for screen display, comfortable wind (auto fan), mildew proof, self-clean, health, eco, and sleep modes
+  - Optional switches for screen display, mildew proof, self-clean, health, eco, and sleep modes
 - Support for manual include/exclude lists, with automatic removal of offline devices from Homebridge.
 - Fast polling loop with back-off on errors.
 - Ready for incremental expansion (eco/comfort modes, screen toggles, heat pumps, WebSocket push updates).